dfelinto/blender-manual/manual/editors/3dview/navigate/projections.rst

 :kbd:`Numpad5`.
 Changing the projection for a 3D Viewport does not affect the way the scene will be rendered.
 Rendering is in perspective by default.
-If you need to create an orthographic rendering, select the camera, go to the Camera tab and press the *Orthographic* button in the *Lens* panel.
+If you need to create an orthographic rendering, select the camera, go to the Camera tab and set the type *Orthographic* in the *Lens* panel.

 .. seealso::